pyiron/development_ideas/concepts.md

+# Definitions

+- A node is an atomic unit of a workflow which executes an underlying function using one or more inputs to return one or more outputs.

-# Concepts
+# Concepts [^1]

 - pyiron is simple
-  - Any python function can be turned into a node in one line [^1]
+  - Any python function can be turned into a node in one line [^2]
 - pyiron is interoperable
   - As long as the underlying function can run on different platforms, pyiron can run the node on any platform.
 - pyiron is HPC-compatible